Winter (2009 film): Plot

-The film tells the tale of Dr Ramdas (Jayaram) and his family being terrorized by a series of mysterious phenomena in their new house.
-The woods that the house is surrounded by was previously the site of a number of serial killings of children, attributed to a psychopath.
+The film tells the tale of Dr. Ramdas and his family being terrorized by a series of mysterious phenomena in their new house.
+The woods surrounding the house were previously the site of a number of serial killings of children, attributed to a psychopath.
 The psychopath died nearby while being chased by the police.
 Soon, the mysterious killings start again, and Ramdas tries to figure out the connection between his house and the serial killings.

-The film begins with a number of children who are kidnapped and murdered by slitting their throats in a village locality in Andhra Pradesh.
+The film begins with a number of children who are kidnapped and found murdered with slit throats in a village locality in Andhra Pradesh.
 One victim was found alive by the police, led by A.C.P.
-Saju Paul (Vijayakumar), and was saved by a Malayali surgeon in the area named Dr Ramdas (Jayaram).
+Saju Paul, and was saved by a Malayali surgeon in the area named Dr Ramdas.
 Saju tells Ramdas that he suspects that the killings are the acts of a psychopath watching the children die of blood loss.
 They track the killer to an abandoned house.
 The psychopath is killed in the subsequent car chase after an explosion, and his burnt remains are found in his jeep.

-1 year later, Dr Ramdas and his wife Shyama (Bhavana) live in a flat in Hyderabad.
-Their older daughter gets into trouble at school, and they consult a psychologist Dr Vinod (Manoj K. Jayan).
-Dr Vinod advises them to move the kids to a spacious home instead of the apartment, to give the children space to run and play around the house like in his traditional family house.
+1 year later, Dr Ramdas and his wife Shyama lives in a flat in Hyderabad, along with their children.
+Their oldest daughter gets into trouble at school, and they consult the psychologist, Dr Vinod.
+Dr Vinod advises them to move the kids to a spacious home instead of the apartment, to give the children space to run and play around the house like in a traditional family house.
 After a long search, Dr Ramdas finds an ad for the Hillview house in a newspaper.
-Visiting the house, he meets a man named Stalin, who reveals that he is the owner of the house, and that he lives in a cottage on the property.
+Visiting the house, he meets a man named Stalin, who says that he is the owner of the house, and that he lives in a cottage on the property.
 Despite his strange behaviour, Dr Ramdas decides to buy the house.

 On their first night in the house, they hear the upstairs toilet flush automatically.
 While Shyama suspects it was an intruder, Ramdas dismisses it as faulty plumbing.
 The next day, while Ramdas is at work, Shyama begins to experience strange phenomena in the house, such as the bathroom shower turning on, a big photo frame in the prayer room crashing to the floor, and seeing the carcass of a goat on the front steps.

 Soon after, Ramdas hires Gopalan, a Malayali cook from back home, to help with household chores.
 Gopalan goes to the nearby market and enters a fight with the locals.
 After being beaten up, he meets and befriends a fellow Malayali who warns him that the Hillhouse View area is haunted and refuses to accompany him back there.
 Gopalan is struck by fear on his way home, and feels like he is being chased by a mysterious presence in the woods.
 When he makes it back home, he spots a fire in the upstairs room of the house and alerts Shyama, and they are able to put it out.